 NRS 147.120 Status of approved claims.

-NRS 147.130 Rejection of claim; notice; time to file suit; procedure if claim of Department of Health and Human Services rejected; service of summons; removal of personal representative for default.
+NRS 147.130 Rejection of claim; notice; time to file suit; procedure for rejected claim; service of summons; removal of personal representative for default.

 NRS 147.140 Vacancy in administration.

-NRS 147.150 Claims must be filed and rejected; exception for mortgage.
+NRS 147.150 Claims must be filed and rejected; exception for lien or mortgage.